hughbris/grav-plugin-sasher/README.md

 ## To Do

-- [x] Customise colours, opacity, position, border, other styles
+- [x] Customise colours, opacity, position, border, other styles (b5b41f3)
 - [ ] Provide a JS DOM injection option, I can't decide which is nicer :{
 - [ ] Support exclude and include pages and intelligently pick a default state
+- [ ] Something that's OK on mobile
 - [ ] Fill out docs
 - [ ] Create admin blueprints